Wildlife WayStation: In popular culture

-Martine Colette AKA Martine Dawson appeared as herself in the Samuel Fuller movie 'White Dog'.
+Martine Colette AKA Martine Dawson appeared as herself in the Samuel Fuller movie White Dog.
 Part of the film was shot on the premises.

 The Wildlife WayStation was the focus of the first episode "Walk on the Wild Side" of Marcel's Quantum Kitchen on the SyFy channel.

+Martine Colette appeared as herself in S10E6 of Storage Wars (“I Learned it From Watching You!") on April 26th, 2017.
+She appraised the value of a vintage bear trap after the seller confirmed that he would only be offering it to collectors.
+While onscreen, she mentioned that the refuge was mainly funded by generous visitors and donors.